cianeastwood/egfr/README.md

 | linear  | fcfp       |              |  0.83 |      0.83 |   0.53 |     0.83 |       0.48 |   0.82 |  0.91 | 0.65 | 0.75 |
 | rf      | maccs,fcfp |              |  0.77 |      0.81 |   0.46 |     0.87 |       0.42 |   0.75 |  0.90 | 0.60 | 0.74 |

 Surprisingly, the best models do not use pretrained features (ChemBERTa, FCD), perhaps due to the small size of the dataset (making it difficult to properly/robustly use these features).
-To investigate, we filtered the results to only show those using ChemBERTa features, and found that the linear model with ChemBERTa features actually performs best on the test set, with an F2-score of 0.77, but worse on the (k-fold) validation set.
+To investigate, we filtered the results to only show those using ChemBERTa features and found that the linear model with ChemBERTa features actually performs best on the test set, with an F2-score of 0.77, but worse on the (k-fold) validation set.
 The following tables show the test-set performance for the best-performing models when: a. constrained to use ChemBERTa features; and b. _not_ constrained (as above).
 Both tables show the average F2-score across the k validation-folds for the training set (`f2_val`), illustrating why the linear model with ChemBERTa features was not selected as the best model (and the danger of fitting to the test set, i.e., selecting models based on test-set performance).

 **Constrained to use ChemBERTa features:**
 | model   | fingerpr   | pretr_feat   |   acc |   bal_acc |   prec |   recall |   avg_prec |   spec |   auc |   f1 |   f2 |   f2_val |